 Avital is a musical theater director, choreographer, performer, and educator.
 She is thrilled to be a part of the Together in Dance faculty and loves sharing her love of musical theater with students throughout NYC.
+Not only a teacher by day, Avital teaches eveningTap classes at the Mark Morris Dance Center.
 Previous teaching artist work includes directing and/or choreographing over dozen shows with the award winning Watertown Children’s Theatre, in Watertown, MA.
 Performance highlights include the National Tour of “A Christmas Story,” and regional productions of “42nd Street,” “White Christmas,” and “Cabaret.”
 Avital has directed for Theatreworks USA, and has assisted on several off-Broadway productions with Prospect Theatre Company.

-Teaching Artist, is a Broadway performer (Smoky Joe's Cafe, the Boy from Oz with Hugh Jackman, and Shrek the Musical - available on Netflix and DVD) who has been teaching voice and musical theatre for many years.
+Colleen is a Broadway performer (Smoky Joe's Cafe, The Boy from Oz, and Shrek the Musical who has been teaching voice and musical theater for many years.
 Her directing and choreography credits include the 25th Annual Putnam County Spelling Bee, A Chorus Line, and of course, Shrek the Musical.
 She enjoys working with youth and young adults, and is especially proud of her voice studio and the extremely talented students she is sending out into the professional world.

 Katie is a theater and dance professional with a devoted passion for Arts Education.
 She has worked as a Teaching Artist in all five boroughs of New York as well as San Diego, California and most recently she served as the Interim Director of Education at New York Theatre Workshop.
 She has taught numerous disciplines including jazz, ballet, creative movement, musical theater, world dance and acting to all ages: 18 months to over 70!
 Katie also co-founded a dance-theater company in New York City, THEATER IN ASYLUM, and as resident choreographer her dances combine ballet, modern and physical theater to create a hybrid dance style.
 Katie graduated from NYU, Tisch School of the Arts with a BFA in Drama.